fkivela/TurboCtl/doc/sphinx/_build/html/_sources/usage.rst.txt

                     doesn't require :ref:`urwid <dependencies>`.
                     If TurboCtl is run without the ``-s`` argument, a more advanced UI will be used (see below for an example).
+                    The simple UI doesn't use automatic polling, so the ``-n`` argument is incomatible with the ``-s`` argument.

+-n, --no-poll       Don't poll the status of the pump by sending automatic
+                    telegrams.
+                    Normally TurboCtl sends automatic telegrams to the pump at regular intervals in order to stay updated about the status of the pump.
+This argument suppresses that functionality.
+                    As a result, the status screen of the UI is only updated when the user manually sends a telegram to the pump by writing a command in the UI.

 -t, --test          Instead of running the TurboCtl program, run all automatic
                     tests for it.